Lane: Effects of lane width

 Narrow lanes cost less to build and maintain.
 They lessen the time needed to walk across, and reduce stormwater runoff.
-Pedestrian volume declines as lanes widen, and intersections with narrower lanes provide the highest capacity for bicycles.

 Lane markings

 Painted lane markings, which designate a single line of vehicles for movement within traffic, vary widely from country to country.
 In the United States, Canada, Mexico, Honduras, Puerto Rico, Virgin Islands and Norway, yellow lines separate traffic going in opposite directions and white separates lanes of traffic traveling in the same direction; but that is not the case in many European countries.

 Lane markings are mostly lines painted on the road by a road marking machine, which can adjust the marking widths according to the lane type.

 Lane numbering

 Traffic reports in California often refer to accidents being "in the number X lane."
 The California Department of Transportation (Caltrans) assigns the numbers from left to right.
 The far left passing lane is the number 1 lane.
 The number of the slow lane (closest to freeway onramps/offramps) depends on the total number of lanes, and could be anywhere from 2 to 8.

-However in the UK, "lane 1" is the "slow lane" (left-hand lane).
+However, in the UK, "lane 1" is the "slow lane" (left-hand lane).